 Simple

 Choose a simple resume to keep the focus squarely on your qualifications.
-These blank resume forms take a bare-bones approach to design, and they are perfectly suited for no-nonsense industries like construction, logistics and transportation.
+These blank resume templates take a bare-bones approach to design, and they are perfectly suited for no-nonsense industries like construction, logistics, and transportation.

 Creative

-If you’re looking for something different, we also offer templates for Microsoft Word and Google Doc resumes.
+If you’re looking for something different, we also offer templates for Microsoft Word and Google Docs resumes.

-Ready to fill out your resume outline?
+Ready to start writing your resume?
 Following these instructions, you’ll be one step closer to the perfect resume.
 We will walk you through section by section.

 Contact information